rayhanmoidu/MeshGeneration/README.md

 </br>

-By inspection, we can also obtain the following parameters (properties of the bounding box, in blue):
+Ideally, one would pad the bounding box to allow the initial triangular tiling to overflow beyond the isosurface itself.
+This is not mandatory, but is strongly recommended.
+By inspection, we see that this padded bounding box (the blue square in the example image) imparts the following parameters:
 - `isosurfaceWidth = 500`
 - `isosurfaceHeight = 500`
 - `originX = -250`